-When I stumbled across the headline below we immediately began to research the accuracy and validity of such claims that the eastern coast of Africa would likely fall prey to the ravages of the bubonic plague over the next months.
+When I stumbled across the headline below, we immediately began to research the accuracy and validity of such claims that the eastern coast of Africa would likely fall prey to the ravages of the bubonic plague over the following months.

-Our concerns aren’t necessarily revolving around the time we’ll spend in Kruger National Park or in living in Marloth Park which is remote and fairly isolated but more so in traveling through busy airports such as in Johannesburg which is a required stopping point in order to fly to Mpumalanga/Nelspruit our destination.
+Our concerns aren’t necessarily revolving around the time we’ll spend in Kruger National Park or in living in Marloth Park, which is remote and relatively isolated but more so in traveling through busy airports such as in Johannesburg, which is a required stopping point to fly to Mpumalanga/Nelspruit our destination.

-Here is the article we first spotted setting the research in motion from site:
+Here is the article we first spotted setting the research in motion from this site:

-Deadly plague epidemic in Madagascar is now at ‘crisis’ point and could reach mainland Africa where it will be ‘difficult to control’, warns expert as World Bank releases $5M of aid
+A deadly plague epidemic in Madagascar is now at a ‘crisis point and could reach mainland Africa where it will be ‘difficult to control,’ warns expert as World Bank releases $5M of aid.

 - The ‘unprecedented’ outbreak has prompted warnings in nine nearby countries